etcd-io/etcd/Documentation/upgrades/upgrade_3_0.md

 ### Upgrade checklists

+**NOTE:** When [migrating from v2 with no v3 data](https://github.com/coreos/etcd/issues/9480), etcd server v3.2+ panics when etcd restores from existing snapshots but no v3 `ETCD_DATA_DIR/member/snap/db` file.
+This happens when the server had migrated from v2 with no previous v3 data.
+This also prevents accidental v3 data loss (e.g. `db` file might have been moved). etcd requires that post v3 migration can only happen with v3 data.
+Do not upgrade to newer v3 versions until v3.0 server contains v3 data.

 #### Upgrade requirements

 To upgrade an existing etcd deployment to 3.0, the running cluster must be 2.3 or greater.
-If it's before 2.3, please upgrade to [2.3](https://github.com/coreos/etcd/releases/tag/v2.3.0) before upgrading to 3.0.
+If it's before 2.3, please upgrade to [2.3](https://github.com/coreos/etcd/releases/tag/v2.3.8) before upgrading to 3.0.

 Also, to ensure a smooth rolling upgrade, the running cluster must be healthy.
 Check the health of the cluster by using the `etcdctl cluster-health` command before proceeding.